MemerGamer/zenager/README.md

   <h3>A minimalistic Kanban board for project management with GitHub integration</h3>
 </div>

+## Features

+- **GitHub Integration** - Import issues from GitHub repositories with filtering support
+- **Drag & Drop** - Intuitive card and column reordering with visual feedback
+- **Custom Columns** - Create and manage custom project columns beyond the standard workflow
+- **Persistent State** - All data is automatically saved and restored between sessions
+- **Edit Mode** - Toggle between view and edit modes for board customization
+- **Multi-Repository** - Work with multiple GitHub repositories simultaneously
+- **Issue Categorization** - Automatic categorization of issues based on state and labels
+- **Custom Items** - Add custom tasks and items to any column
+- **Responsive Design** - Clean, modern interface that works on all devices

+> **Note:** All data is stored locally in your browser.
+No server-side storage or external databases are used.

 ## Quick Start with Docker

 The easiest way to run Zenager is using Docker: